It’s About Knowing What To Do Today

 We Make Success Hard To Avoid

 It can happen through customized meetings we set up with athletic teams or organizations like the Bowdoin Outing Club.
 It can happen through alumni advising and panel discussions, through the mentorship of faculty, or through resources like our website — a dynamic way for students to explore careers or make connections at any time of day or night in the form of online tools, blogs, and videos.
-If you’re getting the sense that students can make career planning progress anywhere, it’s because they can.
+If you’re getting the sense that students can make career exploration and development progress anywhere, it’s because they can.